g-kimbell/fastnda/README.md

 ## Should I use this or NewareNDA?

-This is an experimental fork that has had less testing.
+FastNDA is an experimental fork.
+It is thoroughly tested, but the public API and dataframe columns may change before 1.0.0 release.
 NewareNDA is more mature and stable, and is still being actively maintained.

 If you are interested in parsing your data as fast as possible and are willing to help stress test this package, use FastNDA.
 If you need stability, stick with NewareNDA.